XavierMorin/UX-/README.md

+# UX-
-# UX-Here are Screenshots of some of my work as a UX designer for iBwave.
+Here are Screenshots of some of my work as a UX designer for iBwave.